mzufferey/omics/index.md

+The database-driven network graph is taken from the GeneMania database (https:// GeneMania.org/) [36].
+GeneMania has a large num- ber of interactions and incorporates both gene-to-gene and protein-to- protein interactions.
+Since

 some tissue- and cell-specific interaction databases are now available such as TissueNet (Basha et al., 2017), the Integrated Interactions Database (Kotlyar et al., 2019), and HumanBase (Greene et al., 2015).
 Tissue-specificity